ashwinluke/project-setup/README.md

 # project-setup
-This package will help us to set up kafka, elasticsearch, mariadb, project-service and project-search-service environment and its dependencies
+This package will help us to set up kafka, zookeeper, elasticsearch, mariadb, project-service and project-search-service environment and its dependencies

 # prerequisite
 **docker** should up and run on your system